N-HEDGER/MRI_module/Hardware/readme.md

 ![alt text](https://i.imgbox.com/tjKj9wg2.png "Title")

+8. You can shut down the machine at any time by simply closing the window.

 ### Configuring the memory allocated to the VM.

 * By default, 4GB of memory will allocated to the machine.
 You may want to allocate more (or less) depending on the memory specs of your personal computer.

 * To do this, before booting the machine, highlight it and navigate to *settings - system*.
 You will then be given the option to alter the memory that is allocated to the machine via a slider (below).
 It is not recommended that you allocate any more memory than is indicated by the green region of the slider.

 ![alt text](https://i.imgbox.com/VBmAJF9G.png "Title")

 * In general, anything below 2GB RAM is likely to cause the VM to run very slowly.
 I wouldn't recommend anything below 4GB.